 HPV is the most common type of STD in the U.S. and, in most cases, the disease will not affect a developing baby.
 However, if you have an outbreak of genital warts close to your due date, you may be scheduled for a cesarean-section to prevent the transmission of HPV to the baby.

-Similarly, herpes rarely affects a baby born from a woman who has the disease.
+Similarly, herpes rarely affects a baby born from a woman who has the disease, so someone with herpes can be a surrogate, if she meets all the other requirements.
 Again, if you have an outbreak before your due date, you may need to have a C-section instead of a vaginal birth.

 Although PCOS mainly affects a woman’s ability to ovulate, it can still cause risks in a gestational surrogacy.
 For example, women with this condition are more likely to develop gestational diabetes, preeclampsia and other pregnancy complications.
 Speak with your fertility specialist and doctor to determine if your PCOS diagnosis may affect your ability to be a surrogate.